Levine Heart & Wellness

 Blocked or "clogged" arteries are a primary risk factor for heart attack.
-At Levine Heart & Wellness in Naples, Florida, Ronald Levine, MD, and Robert Caputo, MD, FACC, FSCAI, use heart catheterization to perform state-of-the-art angioplasty and stenting techniques that eliminate blockages and restore blood flow for better heart health.
+At Levine Heart & Wellness in Naples, Florida, Ronald Levine, MD use heart catheterization to perform state-of-the-art angioplasty and stenting techniques that eliminate blockages and restore blood flow for better heart health.
 To schedule a consultation with the top-ranked cardiologist to learn more about heart catheterization, angioplasty, and stenting, call the office or book an appointment online today.

 Heart catheterization, or cardiac catheterization, is a procedure that assesses the health of your heart.
 The cardiologists at Levine Heart & Wellness also perform the procedure to diagnose and treat various heart conditions such as coronary heart disease.